Hugo Dellien: Professional career

-2019-21: ATP, Major debuts and first wins, Olympics debut
+2019–2022: ATP, Major debuts and first wins, Olympics and top 65 debuts

 He made his ATP debut at the 2019 Córdoba Open as a lucky loser.

-At the 2019 Rio Open, Dellien defeated Carlos Berlocq in qualifying competition, Guido Andreozzi in the first round, and Roberto Carballés Baena in the second to reach the quarterfinals.
-Hugo became the first Bolivian player with an ATP win since Mario Martínez at the French Open in 1984, trailing 3–1 in both sets before performing a comeback against Andreozzi to secure a historic achievement for both him and his country.
+At the 2019 Rio Open, Dellien defeated Carlos Berlocq in qualifying competition, Guido Andreozzi in the first round, and Roberto Carballés Baena in the second to reach the quarterfinals recording his first ATP main draw wins.
+Hugo became the first Bolivian player with an ATP win since Martínez at the French Open in 1984, trailing 3–1 in both sets before performing a comeback against Andreozzi to secure a historic achievement for both him and his country.

-2022: Top 65 debut
+Ranked No. 128 at the 2021 Italian Open Dellien qualified for the main draw and recorded his second Masters win over world No. 36 Adrian Mannarino.

-At the 2022 French Open he defeated Dominic Thiem to reach his second Rolland Garros second round.
-He reached a new career-high ranking of No. 64 on 1 August 2022.
+At the 2022 French Open he defeated Dominic Thiem to record his second Rolland Garros win.
+He reached a new career-high ranking of No. 64 on 1 August 2022 following the 2022 Wimbledon Championships.